November 2026 at Disney World: Crowd Calendar & Info

 Walt Disney World has a lot of special events, but none compare to the Christmas season.
 November and December are the best two months of the year from an entertainment, atmosphere, and special offerings perspective.
 See our Ultimate Guide to Christmas at Walt Disney World.

 The bigger deal this year is the return of Mickey’s Very Merry Christmas Party (MVMCP).
-This hard ticket event has a ton of dates in November.
-This also begins before the official start of the holiday season, with the first MVMCP happening on November 9, 2023.
+This hard ticket event has a ton of dates in November, and is likely to begin on November 6, 2026.

 Magic Kingdom opens and closes earlier on Mickey’s Very Merry Christmas Party days.
 As discussed below, this causes roller coaster crowd conditions in the park that might seem counterintuitive.
 One of the best things you can do when planning is working around those events, as that’ll save you more time than anything else.

-Epcot’s International Food & Wine Festival runs through mid-November, so you’re in luck if you’re visiting during the first few weeks of the month.
+EPCOT’s International Food & Wine Festival continues through mid-November, so you’re in luck if you’re visiting during the first few weeks of the month.
 Just keep in mind that the cost of grazing around kiosks adds up quickly.
-Read our Epcot’s International Food & Wine Festival Guide for booth menus & reviews, plus what we recommend eating (and what we recommend skipping).
+Read our Guide to EPCOT’s International Food & Wine Festival Guide for booth menus & reviews, plus what we recommend eating (and what we recommend skipping).

 Although Thanksgiving occurs in November, Christmas is the star of the show.
 Be sure to consult our Tips for Thanksgiving at Walt Disney World post for dining recommendations and more you should know if you’re visiting for that holiday.